Bigfoot Bib Report

 Mobile device-based web browsers are also supported!
 This includes Chrome, Samsung Internet, Opera Mobile, and Android Firefox.
 You can rotate your device to change the view and the form will adjust its layout to accommodate the new screen dimensions (try it now!)

-• The on-screen keyboard will definitely get in your way.
+A note about mobile and tablet browsers: The on-screen keyboard will definitely get in your way.
 Use a compatible external keyboard if you have one.

 Topics